logzio/logz-docs/_source/logzio_collections/_log-sources/aws-cost-and-usage-report.md

 1. Select the stack.
 2. Select **Update**.
 3. Select **Edit template in designer**.
-4. Paste the contents of the yaml file into the **Resources** section of the template as follows:
+4. Paste the content of the yaml file into the **Resources** section of the template as follows:

    ```yaml
    "MyModule": {